New universal operator approximation theorem for encoder-decoder architectures: Approximation properties

-\begin{definition}[\textbf{Bounded approximation property}] Let $\lambda>0$.
-A separable normed space $\X$ has the $\lambda$-bounded approximation property ($\lambda$-BAP) if there exists a sequence of mappings $\T^\X_n: \X \to \X$ with the following properties: \begin{itemize} \item[(i)] All $\T^\X_n$ are linear with $\Vert T_n^\X (f) \Vert \leq \lambda \Vert f\Vert$ for all $f\in \X$. \item[(ii)] All $T_n^\X$ have finite dimensional range. \item[(iii)] For every compact $K\subset \X$ it holds that
+\begin{definition}[Bounded approximation property] Let $\lambda>0$.
+A separable normed space $\X$ has the $\lambda$-bounded approximation property ($\lambda$-BAP) if there exists a sequence of mappings $\T^\X_n: \X \to \X$ with the following properties: \begin{itemize} \item[(i)] All $\T^\X_n$ are linear with $\Vert T_n^\X (f) \Vert \leq \lambda \Vert f\Vert$ for all $f\in \X$. \item[(ii)] All $T_n^\X$ have finite dimensional range. \item[(iii)] For every compact $K\subseteq \X$ it holds that

-\end{itemize} If the space $\X$ is clear from the context, we simply write $\T_n$ instead of $\T^\X_n.$ \end{definition} \begin{remark} Note that in the usual definition of the $\lambda$-BAP, covering also non-separable spaces, the mappings $T_n$ depend on the compact set $K$, see for example \cite[Definition 3.1]{Casazza2001}.
-Nevertheless, for separable normed spaces, it is due to the uniform Lipschitz constant $\lambda$, that these are equivalent definitions, see also Lemma \ref{lem:Lipschitz_K_independence} or \cite[Corollary 3.4]{Casazza2001}. \end{remark}
+\end{itemize} We say that $\X$ has the BAP if there exists some $\lambda>0$ such that it has the $\lambda$-BAP.
+If the space $\X$ is clear from the context, we simply write $\T_n$ instead of $\T^\X_n.$ \end{definition} \begin{remark} Note that in the usual definition of the $\lambda$-BAP, covering also non-separable spaces, the mappings $T_n$ depend on the compact set $K$, see for example \cite[Definition 3.1]{Casazza2001} or \cite[Chapter 43.8]{Koethe_TopVecSpaces}.
+Nevertheless, for separable normed spaces, it is due to the uniform Lipschitz constant $\lambda$, that these are equivalent definitions, see \Cref{lem:Lipschitz_K_independence} or \cite[Corollary 3.4]{Casazza2001}. \end{remark}

-Lots of famous separable Banach spaces possess Schauder bases and hence also have the $\lambda$-BAP and EDAP, see Section \ref{sec:Tn_schauder} for more details about this implication.
-For example, Schauder bases exist in every separable Hilbert space, in several spaces of continuously differentiable functions and Lebesgue spaces (except $L^\infty$) \cite[Section 1]{Lindenstrauß_classical_banach_spaces}, and in some Sobolev spaces \cite{Fucik1972}.
+\begin{remark}[Lipschitz BAP] As a last, but not least, type of approximation property, we want to mention the so-called Lipschitz bounded approximation property ($\lambda$-LBAP).
+It is similarly defined as the $\lambda$-BAP, but with allowing $T_n$ to be non-linear with Lipschitz constants $\lambda$, see \cite{Godefroy2003_LBAP, Godefroy2015_survey_LBAP}.
+Nevertheless, for a Banach space $\X$, it has been shown in \cite[Theorem 5.3]{Godefroy2003_LBAP} that $\X$ has the $\lambda$-BAP if and only if it has the $\lambda$-LBAP. \end{remark}

-As a last, but not least, type of approximation property, we want to mention the so-called Lipschitz bounded approximation property (LBAP).
-It is generally defined also for non-separable spaces with mappings $T_n$ depending on the compact set $K$, see for example \cite{Godefroy2003_LBAP} or \cite{Godefroy2015_survey_LBAP}.
-However, for separable spaces, we have the following equivalent definition with $T_n$ independently on $K$, due to Lemma \ref{lem:Lipschitz_K_independence}.
-Note that also the LBAP is then a special case of the EDAP. \begin{definition}[\textbf{Lipschitz approximation property}] Let $\lambda>0$.
-A separable normed space $\X$ has the $\lambda$-Lipschitz bounded approximation property ($\lambda$-LBAP) if there exists a sequence of mappings $\T^\X_n: \X \to \X$ with the following properties: \begin{itemize} \item[(i)] All $\T^\X_n$ are Lipschitz continuous with universal Lipschitz constant $\lambda$. \item[(ii)] All $T_n^\X$ map into a finite dimensional subspace of $\X$. \item[(iii)] For every compact $K\subset \X$ it holds that
+In the following, we discuss different examples of spaces having the input- and output-EDAP, and describe various explicit choices for suitable encoders and decoders.
+First, normed spaces are considered, followed by metric spaces.